Rat Race is a 2001 American comedy film directed by Jerry Zucker.

 It's another great day in Las Vegas, and casino tycoon Donald Sinclair (John Cleese) is getting bored.
 So, six 'lucky' contestants are invited to meet with Sinclair for the gambling opportunity of a lifetime: a race to Silver City, New Mexico.
 The prize?
 A duffel bag stuffed with two million dollars, stored in a locker at the train station.
 Each contestant is given a GPS-tracker key to this locker and turned loose.
 Along the way, in their panic to get to the finish line first, the contestants have capers involving Adolf Hitler's car, a helicopter, a demolition derby, a rocket car, a human heart, and an I Love Lucy fan convention.
 And a cow.
 Seriously, the cow becomes quite important.

 On the journey, they drag other people into the race, and the chaos increases.

 Of course, it's never as simple as it sounds, since not only do the competitors have each other to play against, they have no idea that they are being gambled with by other multi-millionaires, betting on who will get there first.
 In repeated cuts back to the casino it is shown that these millionaires have no qualms about betting with other people's dignity.

-Yes, it's an explicit ripoff/remake of It's a Mad, Mad, Mad, Mad World
+Yes, it's a loose ripoff/remake of It's a Mad, Mad, Mad, Mad World.

 - Affably Evil: Donald Sinclair is really quite charming when he's not treating other people like toys.